American Surety Building: Later modifications

 During the mid-20th century, one of the larger tenants was the Bank of Tokyo, which first took space in the American Surety Building in 1952 and expanded to the building's banking room and several floors over the next decade.
 Real estate investor Irving Brodsky bought the building in 1962, just after the American Surety Company merged with Transamerica Corporation.

 The Thomson Realty Company took ownership of the building in 1973.
 When the bank's lease expired that year, it decided to sign a long-term lease and concurrently renovate the building.
 After the Bank of Tokyo signed its lease, the bank hired Kajima International to refurbish 100 Broadway's lowest thirteen stories, used by the Bank of Tokyo, for $11 million.
 Kajima installed new elevators, mechanical systems, and bronze windows.
 In addition, the ground-floor banking and commercial spaces were reconfigured into an open arcade, with the colonnade shielding a glass wall behind it.
 A sculpture by Isamu Noguchi, a 17 ft aluminum rhomboid weighing 1600 lb, was also placed in the lobby.
 This renovation was completed by 1975.

 The Bank of Tokyo removed the Noguchi sculpture in 1980 without telling Noguchi.
 The same year, the New York Stock Exchange rented about 25000 ft2 of offices at 100 Broadway, one block away from the New York Stock Exchange Building, where there was a shortage of space.
 During the early 1990s, the Bank of Tokyo vacated 150,000 ft2 of space it occupied at 100 Broadway, moving to 1251 Avenue of the Americas in Midtown Manhattan.

 The New York City Landmarks Preservation Commission designated the building as a city landmark in 1995.
-After the September 11 attacks in 2001 led to the collapse of the World Trade Center nearby, the Borders Group replaced its destroyed World Trade Center branch with a 35000 ft2 bookstore in the American Surety Building's base, which opened in 2003.
+After the September 11 attacks in 2001 led to the collapse of the World Trade Center nearby, the Borders replaced its destroyed World Trade Center branch with a 35000 ft2 bookstore in the American Surety Building's base, which opened in 2003.
 The project was praised as one of several commercial projects that contributed to economic growth in Lower Manhattan after the September 11 attacks.
 Madison Capital bought 100 Broadway in late 2010, and shortly afterward, the Borders branch closed after Borders Group filed for bankruptcy.
 Most of the vacant retail space was ultimately occupied in 2012 by Duane Reade, a pharmacy and convenience store.
-TD Ameritrade occupied the remaining space in 2013, and the same year, Northwood Investors bought the building for $150 million.
+TD Ameritrade occupied the remaining retail space in 2013, and Northwood Investors bought the building the same year for $150 million.